EU Cosmetic Regulation Consultancy

 All cosmetic products need to undergo stability and pack compatability testing to ensure that the product remains stable during its shelf life.
 The minimum requirements for stability testing is to expose samples of the product to different temperature conditions (such as 5C, 25C ad 40C) and to assess them for various parameters in order to observe any changes during a 12 week period.
-If the product is stable after 12 weeks the test can predict that the product will have a stable shelf life of approximately 1 year.

 Microbiological Challenge Testing

 For all water based cosmetic products it is necessary to subject the product to a microbiological challenge test which invloves innoculating a sample of the product with a selection of bacteria and fungi for a period of 28 days.
-The test will show if the preservative system that has been chosen for the product if effective enough to inhibit bacterial growth, preventing contamination.
+The test will show if the preservative system that has been chosen for the product is effective enough to inhibit bacterial growth, preventing contamination.

 Heavy Metal Testing

-Many Heavy Metals are banned from being used in cosmetic products such as Mercury, Arsenic, Cadmium and Lead.
+Many heavy metals are banned from being used in cosmetic products such as Mercury, Arsenic, Cadmium and Lead.
 However they are naturally occuring elements and minute traces may be carried onto the product during manufacture.
 There are certain tests that can be carried out to assess if any of these heavy metals are present within the product and wheather the presence of them is within acceptable levels.